oudelaar/TiledC/README.md

 Step 3: ICE normalisation (Imakaev et al. Nature Methods, 2012)

-The TiledC_sam2rawmatrix.pl creates a matrix in a specific directory hierarchy that is compatible with the HiC-Pro pipeline.
+The TiledC_sam2rawmatrix.pl creates a matrix in a specific directory hierarchy which is compatible with the HiC-Pro pipeline.
 You can therefore use HiC-Pro to perform ICE normalisation.

 HiC-Pro documentation:
 https://github.com/nservant/HiC-Pro